dbadapt/docker-sphinx/README.md

 ## Configuration

 **Warning: to simplify the `sphinx-init` script, some variables are overriden at the end of the `conf.py` file.**
+They appear twice in the file, so be sure to update the last one if needed.
 This is most notably the case of the `extensions` and `html_theme` variables.

 ### Bundled extensions